gek169/gek169/README.md

 ### Github Activity
 I do not understand exactly why, but github sporadically decides not to count my commits as activity on github.

-I suspect it is because I use an alias on my machine `gitap` which makes the commit message "Automatic Commit" and because the email tied to my git on my main development machine is `get@katherine`, which is used when making commits over SSH.
+I suspect it is because I use an alias on my machine `gitap` which makes the commit message "Automatic Commit" and because the email tied to my git on my main development machine is `gek@katherine`, which is used when making commits over SSH.
 It seems to count the pushes that I make via https rather than SSH, though, but Github claims this will be deprecated, so I am trying not to use it.

 It is extremely rare for me not to make any commits to any repositories on a given day.